Europe’s united front

-Russia’s invasion of Ukraine has brought war back to Europe and with it, the worst refugee crisis since 1945.
-As the Russian aggression continues, the Commissioner for Crisis Management Janez Lenarčič estimates that the number of refugees fleeing Ukraine will swell to 5 million by June this year, which is almost 10% of the Ukrainian population.
-Together with people displaced within Ukraine, roughly a quarter of its population has been forced to leave their homes because of the war.
+As the Russian aggression continues, the number of refugees fleeing Ukraine has risen to 6.6 million as of February 2023.
+Together with internally displaced people in Ukraine, roughly a quarter of its population has had to leave their homes because of the war.

-Ukrainians can now study and work in the EU; creating lives for themselves whilst also giving back to their host countries.
-However, to ensure refugees can do so effectively in the short and long-term, research and innovation in technology and socio-political science must play an important role.
-The following Horizon 2020 initiatives are just a sample of the EU’s commitment to helping Ukrainians establish themselves, safeguarding their interests even once the war has ended.
+Ukrainians now work and study across the EU; creating lives for themselves whilst also giving back to their host countries.
+However, to ensure refugees can do so effectively in the short and long-term, research and innovation in socio-political science must play an important role.
+The following research and innovation initiatives are just a sample of the EU’s commitment to helping Ukrainians establish themselves, safeguarding their interests even once the war has ended.

-Fleeing a war to then settle in a new country poses immense challenges, such as finding a job or ensuring that your qualifications are recognised.
-This is why the European Commission has created the European Research Area for Ukraine (ERA4Ukraine) portal, a one-stop-shop for information and support services to Ukraine-based researchers fleeing the conflict.
+Fleeing a war to then settle in a new country poses immense challenges, such as finding a job or getting your qualifications recognised.
+This is why the European Commission has created the European Research Area for Ukraine (ERA4Ukraine) portal, a one-stop-shop for information and support services to Ukraine-based researchers and researchers fleeing Ukraine.
 The portal brings together initiatives from the national and EU-level as well as from non-governmental organisations.
-It aims to help those affected find housing and job opportunities and facilitate the recognition of their diplomas, amongst other services.
+It aims to help affected researchers find housing and job opportunities, facilitate the recognition of their diplomas, and offers other services.
 The ERA4Ukraine portal is launched on the existing EURAXESS network, which supports researchers by connecting more than 600 centres and 43 national portals across the EU Member States and countries associated to Horizon Europe.

 Find out more about ERA4UKRAINE